sonalicoursera/datasciencecoursera/HelloWorld.md

-## This is a markdown file
-A line I wrote on my local computer
-A line I wrote on my local computer
-A line I wrote on my local computer
+## This is a markdown file - A line I wrote on my local computer